217 South Commercial Avenue

 "In 1929, Home Bakery was located at 217 South Commercial Avenue.
 W. J. Strickland was the proprietor."
 (Coleman City Directory, 1929 - Hudspeth.)

+In 1929, Home Bakery was located at 217 South Commercial Avenue, and Help U Self Market and Grocery was at 219 South Commercial Avenue.
+The Commercial Hotel was located on the second story of this building.
+Goodyear Service Store had been at this location since 1935, moving to 121 West Pecan Street in 1943.
+Following the move by Goodyear, the B&B Tire Company opened at this location in October 1945, with Leroy Bouldin as the manager.
 In May 1946, Gwynn Elliott opened Elliott’s Bakery at 217 South Commercial Avenue, located next door to Henning’s Jewelry.
 Elliott was a B-25 Army Air Force pilot in World War II.
-He was from Brownwood, where his father, C. C. Elliott operated Elliott Bakery.
+He was from Brownwood.
+His father, C. C. Elliott operated Elliott Bakery there.
 J. L. Moore was employed as a baker.

 In October 1948, The Book Store, owned and operated by Howard N. Burpo opened at 217 South Commercial Avenue.
 The store carried a full line of books, cards, stationery, etc., with book rental library.
 Before coming to Coleman to establish the store, Burpo was in Abilene with the city library.
 Helen and Ed Burnam, along with their sons, Joe Ed and Kenneth, moved to Coleman on December 15, 1948, and purchased The Book Store.
 The Burnams liked to read and loved books and children.
 Many children’s books, all kinds of models and other types of handicraft were added to The Book Store inventory.
 In 1951, The Book Store had been enlarged to twice the size as it was when purchased, carrying a complete coverage of all magazines with over 500 titles from which to select.
 Their selection of pocketbooks was the largest in West Texas, with over 600 titles on hand with new selections arriving each week.
 With two boys, the Burnams knew that all children enjoyed reading comic books, so The Book Store Comic Club was started.
 A card was made out in the name of the child buying comic books and a record kept of each child’s purchase.
 As soon as the required number of comics have been purchased a gift box of pencils with the child’s name printed in 22 karat gold on them was presented to the child.
 A complete up-to-date lending library department was used many times each day by Coleman housewives who only wanted to rent a book for a few days.
 The Bible and dictionary section carried a range of inexpensive volumes to the very best.
 A wide choice was available if one was looking for games, puzzles, mechanical toys, guns and pull toys, as well as a selection of model airplanes, Indian bead sets, leather work kits, copper disk tooling sets, kites to fly, and model cars to build.
 There was a large selection of Gibson greeting cards, boxes of Wyckoff stationery, personalized or plain.
 The Book Store became the headquarters for Cub Scouts and Boy Scouts as the boys were active in these groups and Ed became both Cub master and Scoutmaster.
 Ed was camp director at Camp Tonkawa Boy Scout Camp near Buffalo Gap for twenty-one years, between 1950 and 1972.
 Both boys became high ranking boy scouts.
 The Burnams lived in the rear of The Book Store for their first five years in Coleman.
 The Book Store was listed in the Coleman city directory, with no telephone in 1962.
 The Western Union office was also located there in 1962, with Helen Burnam as the operator.
 Ed and Helen divorced in 1968.
 Ed returned to teaching math at Mozelle, then at Novice, retiring in 1976.
 Helen remarried Jack Rambo.
 For me, in my junior high and even high school years, The Book Store was the most wonderful place to visit in Coleman!
 And if you needed to read a book fast, they had Classics Illustrated!